What is this process for?

 - if dealing with the application would require a substantial and unreasonable workload

-If we refuse your request, we’ll give you the specific reasons for that decision in writing and let you know about your rights to appeal the decision.
+If we refuse your request, we'll give you the reasons for that decision in writing and let you know about your rights of review.

 How to make a request

 Provide as much information as you can to help us identify the documents that are relevant to your request.